Vaporizer (inhalation device): E-cigarette vaporizers

 An electronic cigarette is a handheld battery-powered vaporizer that simulates smoking by providing some of the behavioral aspects of smoking, including the hand-to-mouth action of smoking, but without combusting tobacco.
 Using an e-cigarette is known as "vaping" and the user is referred to as a "vaper."
 Instead of cigarette smoke, the user inhales an aerosol, commonly called vapor.

 E-cigarettes typically have a heating element that atomizes a liquid solution called e-liquid.
 E-cigarettes may be automatically activated by taking a puff; others turn on manually by pressing a button.
 Some e-cigarettes look like traditional cigarettes, but they come in many variations.
 Most versions are reusable, though some are disposable.
 There are first-generation, second-generation, third-generation, and fourth-generation devices.

 E-liquids usually contain propylene glycol, glycerin, nicotine, flavorings, additives, and differing amounts of contaminants.
 E-liquids are also sold without propylene glycol, nicotine, or flavors.

+Studies have found that heating propylene glycol and glycerin in electronic cigarette devices can generate high concentrations of fine particulate matter (PM₂.₅) and produce formaldehyde and other toxic carbonyl compounds through thermal decomposition.

-There is tentative evidence they may help people quit smoking.
+There is tentative evidence that they may help people quit smoking.
 There is concern with the possibility that non-smokers and children may start nicotine use with e-cigarettes at a rate higher than anticipated than if they were never created.
-Following the possibility of nicotine addiction from e-cigarette use, there is concern children may start smoking cigarettes.
+Following the possibility of nicotine addiction from e-cigarette use, there is concern that children may start smoking cigarettes.
 Youth who use e-cigarettes are more likely to go on to smoke cigarettes.
 Their part in tobacco harm reduction is unclear, while another review found they appear to have the potential to lower tobacco-related death and disease.
 Regulated US Food and Drug Administration nicotine replacement products may be safer than e-cigarettes, but e-cigarettes are generally seen as safer than combusted tobacco products.
 It is estimated their safety risk to users is similar to that of smokeless tobacco.
 The long-term effects of e-cigarette use are unknown.
 The risk from serious adverse events was reported in 2016 to be low.
 Less serious adverse effects include abdominal pain, headache, blurry vision, throat and mouth irritation, vomiting, nausea, and coughing.
 Nicotine itself is associated with some health harms.

 In 2019 and 2020, an outbreak of severe lung illness throughout the US was linked to the use of contaminated black market THC vape cartridges.

 Other drug

 Vaporizers can be used to inhale other recreational drugs as well.
 A wide variety can be consumed this way, either dissolved in e-liquid or vaporized directly.
-The use of e-cigarettes to inhale the psychedelic drug DMT has been reported.
+The use of e-cigarettes to inhale the psychedelic drug dimethyltryptamine (DMT) has been reported.